eloew/AuthNative/README.md

 These versions get along nice with the project I created below with react-native init.
 As you well know, different version can lead to different results.

+Right click the ios/AuthNative/info.plist file and choose Open As > Source Code
+<key>FacebookAppID</key>
+<string>0000000000000000</string>

+Change the FacebookAppID to your App Id